Install Edge Orchestrator#

 • Starts Edge Orchestrator via Argo CD tool to populate the Gitea repositories

-See the following sections for more details about the installation process and prompts.
+See the following sections for details about the installation process and prompts.

 Installer Prompts and Deployment Configuration#

-The installer script prompts for configuration input during installation.
+The installer script prompts for configuration input during the installation process.

 1. The installer prompts you to enter the IP addresses used by the Load Balancer for Argo CD UI, Traefik application proxy, and NGINX web server as follows.
-These IPs must be in the same subnet (for example, 10.0.0.1/24) of the Edge Orchestrator Node, see Edge Orchestrator Network Topology.
+There are strict requirements on these IP addresses:

 • Argo IP is the IP for CI/CD automated deployment tool.